Lyubomir-Todorov/i-owe-you-discord-bot/README.md

 ## Why Use This Bot?

-This bot was designed to simplify expense tracking for two individuals.
-It eliminates the need to manually update a shared spreadsheet and allows for quick entry submissions using voice dictation on your phone.
+This bot was created to simplify expense tracking for two individuals, removing the need to manually update a shared spreadsheet.

-## Designed for Ease of Use

-I found it annoying to directly update a shared spreadsheet after making purchases, especially when I was out.
-Often, I'd forget to update it later when I got home to my computer.

-This bot simplifies that process.
-Short commands and message parsing allow for quick entry submissions, making it easier to keep track of shared expenses, even when you're on the go.
-You can submit entries using voice dictation on your phone or by simply typing in the details.
+The bot doesn't require commands to add entries.
+Instead, it uses regular Discord messages with a flexible syntax that is very forgiving and can make a lot of assumptions on your behalf.
+This is especially useful when you're outside and want to add an entry immediately after making a purchase, so you don't forget to do it later.

+The short message syntax also works well for quickly adding entries using your phone's voice dictation.

 ## Submitting Entries

 Messages are parsed using regular expressions and consist of four parts:

--   `Name (optional)` - The name of the person who made the purchase, this can be the name / nickname of the other person to submit a purchase on their behalf.
-If no name is specified or found, it will default to the author of the message
+### Required arguments

--   `Amount (required)` - The first occurrence of a decimal or whole number is assumed to be the amount
+-   `Amount` - The first occurrence of a decimal or whole number is assumed to be the amount
--   `Description (required)` - Text that excludes the name, amount, and category will be used as the description
+-   `Description` - Text that excludes the name, amount, and category will be used as the description

+### Optional arguments

+-   `Name` - The name of the person who made the purchase
+    -   The name / nickname of the other person can be used to indicate that the amount is owed to them
+    -   If no name is found, the name of the user who submitted the message will be used
--   `Category (optional)` - Text that matches one of the configured categories / category keywords will be used as the category.
-If no category is found, it will fallback to the default category
+-   `Category` - Text that matches one of the configured categories / category keywords will be used as the category
+    -   If no category is found, the default category will be used

-### Full length messages
+### Full length message example

 ```
 John spent $12.48 for Netflix in subscriptions
 ```

-### Short messages
+### Shortened message example

-The example above can be shortened to:
+Assuming Netflix is a keyword for the subscriptions category, the example above can be shortened to:

 ```
 12.48 Netflix